ictinus0222/hackerDen/docs/messaging-system.md

 ## Overview

-The HackerDen messaging system provides real-time team chat functionality with optimistic updates, message validation, and comprehensive error handling.
-The system is built on Appwrite's real-time database and subscription features.
+The HackerDen messaging system provides real-time team chat functionality with optimistic updates, message validation, comprehensive error handling, and automated task-chat integration.
+The system is built on Appwrite's real-time database and subscription features, with automatic system message generation for task activities.

 ## Architecture